 PGDC Investments in Parking Infrastructure Improvements

-Since its inception, the PGDC has invested over $7.35 million to improve parking conditions and provide parking infrastructure in the Town of Plymouth.
-To date, the PGDCs initiatives have expanded the supply of public parking spaces in Plymouth by hundreds of parking spaces, and it continues to explore ways to acquire or build additional parking spaces that are financially feasible and located in areas of high demand.
+From its inception through 2020, the PGDC has commited over $9.82 million to improve parking conditions and provide parking infrastructure in the Town of Plymouth.
+PGDC initiatives have expanded the supply of public parking spaces in Plymouth by hundreds of parking spaces, and the PGDC continues to explore ways to acquire or build additional parking spaces that are financially feasible and located in areas of high demand.

 $5.9 million S. Russell Street Parking Deck.
-In coordination with the Town of Plymouth, funded the design and construction of a 149-space, 2-level parking deck on S. Russell Street adjacent to Town Hall.
+In coordination with the Town of Plymouth, the PGDC funded the design and construction of a 149-space, 2-level parking deck on S. Russell Street adjacent to Town Hall.
+The PGDC paid approximately half of this amount in cash, and the rest will be paid by the PGDC over nearly 30 years as principle and interest on a Town bond.

 $620,000 MBTA Lot Purchase (Water 4 Lot).
 Purchased a 140-space surface parking lot from the MBTA located on Lothrop Street - constructed a new access drive from Lothrop Street onto the lot -- purchased and installed 2 multi-space pay stations -- installed 8 solar powered light poles and fixtures for security and safety.